 The Information Technology department at St. John's University maintains computer labs on all our campuses and locations.
 Every computer lab facility is connected to the University network, and all the lab computers are equipped with the latest software titles for Windows and Macintosh platforms.

 Designated laptop work areas are available for St. John's students allowing them to connect to the wireless network in most of the St. John's University computer lab facilities.
 Students can bring in their laptop's and connect to the network, email and use the printing equipment.
 Both black and white and color printers are available in the computer labs for student use.

 You must have a valid St. John's University ID card in order to use all Computer Labs.

-Due to the state-mandated campus closing as a result of the COVID-19 Health Crisis, our computer labs will be closed until further notice.
+Due to the mandated campus closing as a result of the COVID-19 Health Crisis, our computer labs will be closed until further notice.

 Wireless printing is available in different locations around the campus, utilizing a couple of platforms.

 WEPA allows you to send your print jobs from on- or off-campus to the cloud and then release the print job at any of the stand-alone kiosks.
 You can send your print job from your desktop, laptop, or iOS/Android device.
 Or you can print from your USB key at a kiosk.
-One sided or duplex printing options in color or black and white is available.
+One-sided or duplex printing options in color or black and white are available.